An Arithmetic Count of the Lines on a Smooth Cubic Surface: Euler number for relatively oriented vector bundles

 Let $\mathcal{W}$ denote the set of those neighborhoods $W$.
 By Lemma \ref{lm:eta=eta'(r/r')2}, we may define elements $r_W$ in $p_* \mathcal{L} (W)$ for each $W$ in $\mathcal{W}$ such that for all $W$,$W'$ in $\mathcal{W}$, we have that for all $y$ in $\mathcal{O}_{\mathcal{Z}} (p^{-1}(W \cap W'))$.
 The $r_W$ therefore define a descent datum on the $\beta_{W,t}$, which defines the bilinear form $\beta$ as claimed.

 \end{proof}

-Non-degenerate symmetric bilinear forms over $\bbb{A}_k^1$ satisfy the property that their restrictions to any two $k$-rational points are stably isomorphic by a form of Harder's theorem (See \cite[Lemma 31]{KWA1degree}).
+Nondegenerate symmetric bilinear forms over $\bbA_k^1$ satisfy the property that their restrictions to any two $k$-rational points are stably isomorphic by a form of Harder's theorem (See \cite[Lemma 31]{KWA1degree}).
 Indeed, when $\chr k \neq 2$, such a bilinear form is pulled back from $\Spec k$ (\cite[VII Theorem 3.13]{Lam06}).
 This implies that Lemma \ref{family_e} shows that $e(\mathcal{E}_t,s_t)= e(\mathcal{E}_{t'},s_{t'})$, motivating the following definition.

-\begin{df} Say that two sections $\sigma$ and $\sigma'$ of $E$ with isolated zeros {\em can be connected by sections with isolated zeros} if there exist sections $s_i$ for $i=0,1,\ldots,N$ of $\mathcal{E}$ and rational points $t_{i}^-$ and $t_{i}^+$ of $\bbb{A}^1$ for $i=1, 2, \ldots, N$ such that \begin{enumerate} \item for $i = 0, \ldots, N$, and all closed points $t$ of $\bbb{A}^1$, the section $(s_{i})_t$ of $E$ has isolated zeros. \item $(s_0)_{t_{0}^-}$ is isomorphic to $\sigma$ \item $(s_N)_{t_{N}^+}$ is isomorphic to $\sigma'$ \item for $i = 0, \ldots, N-1$, we have that $(s_i)_{t_{i}^+}$ is isomorphic to $(s_{i+1})_{t_{i+1}^-}$. \end{enumerate} \end{df}
+\begin{df} Say that two sections $\sigma$ and $\sigma'$ of $E$ with isolated zeros \textbf{can be connected by sections with isolated zeros} if there exist sections $s_i$ for $i=0,1,\ldots,N$ of $\mathcal{E}$ and rational points $t_{i}^-$ and $t_{i}^+$ of $\bbA_{k}^1$ for $i=1, 2, \ldots, N$ such that \begin{enumerate} \item for $i = 0, \ldots, N$, and all closed points $t$ of $\bbA_{k}^1$, the section $(s_{i})_t$ of $E$ has isolated zeros. \item $(s_0)_{t_{0}^-}$ is isomorphic to $\sigma$ \item $(s_N)_{t_{N}^+}$ is isomorphic to $\sigma'$ \item for $i = 0, \ldots, N-1$, we have that $(s_i)_{t_{i}^+}$ is isomorphic to $(s_{i+1})_{t_{i+1}^-}$. \end{enumerate} \end{df}

-\begin{co} Let $\pi: E \to X$ be a rank $r$ relatively oriented vector bundle on a smooth, proper dimension $r$ scheme $X$ over $k$. \begin{itemize} \item The Euler numbers of $E$ with respect to sections $\sigma$ and $\sigma'$ with isolated zeros which after base change by an odd degree field extension $L$ of $k$ can be connected by sections with isolated zeros are equal: \item If any two sections with isolated zeros can be connected by sections with isolated zeros after base change by an odd degree field extension of $k$, then the equality from the previous point holds for all sections $\sigma$ and $\sigma'$ with isolated zeros.
-In this case, define the {\em Euler number $e(E)$ of $E$} by $e(E)= e(E,\sigma)$ for any section $\sigma$ with isolated zeros. \end{itemize} \end{co}
+\begin{co} Let $\pi: E \to X$ be a rank $r$ relatively oriented vector bundle on a smooth, proper dimension $r$ scheme $X$ over $k$. \begin{enumerate} \item The Euler numbers of $E$ with respect to sections $\sigma$ and $\sigma'$ with isolated zeros which after base change by an odd degree field extension $L$ of $k$ can be connected by sections with isolated zeros are equal: \item Suppose there is a non-empty open subset $U$ of the affine space $\Gamma(X,E)$ of sections of $E$ such that any section in $U$ has isolated zeros, and such that any two sections in $U$ can be connected by sections with isolated zeros after base change by an odd degree field extension of $k$.
+Then the equality from the previous point holds for all sections $\sigma$ and $\sigma'$ in $U$. \end{enumerate} \end{co}